tryolabs/luminoth/README.md

 If [TensorFlow](https://www.tensorflow.org) and [Sonnet](https://github.com/deepmind/sonnet) are already installed, Luminoth will use those versions.

-You can check the installation is working by running `lumi --help`.

 ## Install with CPU support
 Just run:
 ```bash